 When submitting a manuscript for publication, authors can request to retain rights that allow for the published work to be more publicly available.
 Resources on Authors rights are available below:

 SCU Publication Agreement - Use the form to grant SCU the non-exclusive right to publish, reproduce and disseminate your work.

 Brief Invention Disclosure Process

 Faculty who have a potentially patentable discovery or invention should first review the University policy.
 The faculty member should then complete an Invention Disclosure Form and submit the form to the Senior Associate Provost for Research Initiatives.
-The Senior Associate Provost will work with the faculty member to initiate the Intellectual Property (IP) review process.
-The University has an agreement with TreMonti Consulting to aid this process.
-If the discovery or invention is determined to meet the criteria for pursuing a patent, the Snioer Associate Provost will work with the faculty member to pursue a patent.
+The University has an agreement with TreMonti Consulting.
+The Senior Associate Provost will work with the faculty member and TreMonti to initiate the patent review process.
+If the discovery or invention is determined to meet the criteria for pursuing a patent, the Senior Associate Provost will work with the faculty member to pursue a patent.
 Title, fees and royalties will be handled as described in the University patent policy.
 For more details, please see: Patent and Inventions Policy and Procedures.

 1. Review the University patent policy.

 3. Submit the form to the Associate Provost for Research Initiatives